 What You Can Expect

-After 2.5 hours exploring the streets of Nazi Munich, make your way back to the start point where your walking tour finishes.
+After 2.5 hours of exploring the historic streets of Nazi Munich, the tour concludes at Königsplatz, near Munich Central Station.

 We loved this tour!
 Nicola was an amazing guide for both tours!
 She is very informative, personable and helpful!!
 The camp was a very humbling place to visit.
 We would also recommend pairing up Dachau with the walking tour.
 It is very interesting to see where all of the history began.

 Great tour!!
 Our tour guide Jeff was very informative and gave a great tour.
 I highly reccomend this.

 Such an amazing tour and great introduction to the history surrounding Munich and Germany.
 We had a different tour guide for each and they were both fantastic and had immense knowledge and put so much effort into the tour providing information.
 We loved the tour so much we went to the beer tour the next night which was also great and had another tour guide who was also excellent.
 If we had more time i would have done all of their tours this company was excellent

 Our tour of Dachau was sobering, but excellent.
 Our guide,Steve, was very knowledgeable and respectful of the place we were visiting.
 He gave an unbiased view and told us so much background we were unaware of.
 He was great on the Third Reich walking tour later too.
 My feet ached a bit at the end but it was awesome to get so much in perspective.
 We could never have found those places on our own.
 Thanks!

 Dachau you can do yourself by train easily, but the walking tour was excellent for seeing places you would pass without realising their significance.